Historic Sites of Manitoba: Eighth Street Bridge (Brandon)

 The present concrete bridge did not stand up as well as its steel predecessor.
 It was closed for four months in mid-1995 while a contractor replaced deteriorating concrete on its deck and support structure.
 In January 2014, it was hit by a garbage truck and badly damaged.
 Repaired at a cost of nearly $100,000, it reopened in June 2014 but with a reduction in the weight limit for vehicles using it, from 13.6 to 5 tonnes.
 The bridge continued to deteriorate and, in July 2015, the city council acted on advice from its engineer and closed it to all but pedestrian traffic.

 In April 2016, facing a replacement cost of some $30 million, Brandon city council voted to demolish the bridge and explore other options for a pedestrian / active transportation link to replace it.
-Presently, the bridge is slated for demolition in 2017.
+The bridge was demolished in the summer of 2017.

 “C.P.R. will spend quarter of a million on improvements,” Brandon Sun, 12 March 1903, page 17.